Lymkwi/Lymkwi/README.md

 ---

-🔭 I’m currently a member of [Insalan](https://github.com/INSAlan), the largest student-led LAN tournament event in France.
-I was in charge of the network and systems team for the 16th edition (March 2022), which welcomed more than 300 players for a whole weekend.
-I also maintain various tools to help automate my life, like [quantelconnect](https://github.com/Lymkwi/quantelconnect), or [Logboop](https://github.com/Lymkwi/logboop-rs/).
-I'm also a former core maintainer for [MinetestForFun](https://github.com/MinetestForFun/) where I managed and wrote hundreds of game mods (and learned git on the fly).
+🔭 i’m currently a member of [Insalan](https://github.com/INSAlan), the largest student-led LAN tournament event in France. i was in charge of the network and systems team for the 16th edition (March 2022), which welcomed more than 300 players for a whole weekend. i also maintain various tools to help automate my life, like [quantelconnect](https://github.com/Lymkwi/quantelconnect), or [Logboop](https://github.com/Lymkwi/logboop-rs/). i'm also a former core maintainer for [MinetestForFun](https://github.com/MinetestForFun/) where i managed and wrote hundreds of game mods (and learned git on the fly).

-🌱 I’m currently learning about [Linux Kernel module development in Rust](https://github.com/Rust-for-Linux), trying to contribute network API support code, as well as asynchronous programming in Rust with [TokIO](https://lib.rs/crates/tokio/).
+🌱 i’m currently learning about [Linux Kernel module development in Rust](https://github.com/Rust-for-Linux), trying to contribute network API support code, as well as asynchronous programming in Rust with [TokIO](https://lib.rs/crates/tokio/).

 🎁 Currently involved in developing a fancy new website 👀